 Manufacture of a complex shape such as the firing pin could be preformed by a relatively new process - micro-forging.
-An interesting process, which over the past few years has become very competitive and capable of producing small parts with very tight tolerances.
-Few secondary machining steps, if any, are needed with this process.
+An interesting process, which over the past few years has become very competitive and capable of producing small parts with very tight tolor mathematic.
+Four search days machining stars, if any are needed with this process.